 Focus on candidate experience

 Yet the universal language is the user experience.
 Or, in this particular case, candidate experience.
-If the potential employee is kept informed about the process, gets all he or she needs, and meets with high respect, the overall experience is outstanding.
+If the potential employee is kept informed about the process, gets all he or she needs, and is met with high respect, the overall experience is outstanding.

 Use multiple outreach channels (depending on the local market)